 Teach For America Transitional Funding

 Teach For America offers need-based funding packages of no-interest loans and grants to enable corps members in all financial situations to join the corps.
 Transitional funding packages are granted based on your demonstrated need, the cost of moving, and the cost of living expenses in your assigned region.
 Packages are designed to assist with some transitional costs, including travel, moving, testing, and certification fees.
 Compare regions to learn more about what expenses to expect.

 While Teach For America would like to give everyone the amount required to fully pay for all transitional costs, there is limited funding that must be distributed across thousands of corps members.

-You can apply for a need-based transitional funding package at the time of your final interview and again after being admitted to the corps.
+You can apply for a need-based transitional funding package when you are admitted to the corps.
 Details and deadlines are provided on your application.